howardmonington/howardmonington.github.io/README.md

 ### Financial Statement XBRL Tag Classifier - NLP Binary Classifier
 Financial statements are treated very differently depending on whether they are classified as Industrial or Financial.
 In this project, I built out a deep learning NLP model to identify with 100% accuracy whether a financial statement is Industrial or Financial.

+### IMDB - EDA
+In this project I performed EDA to get a better understanding of an IMDB movie dataset.

 ### Categorical Feature Encoding Challenge - Machine Learning [Github](https://github.com/lukemonington/Categorical-Feature-Encoding-Challenge)